osg-htc/school-2024/README.md

-# OSG User School 2023
+# OSG School 2023

-The source files for the OSG User School 2023 website.
+The source files for the OSG School 2023 website.

 To serve the website locally, download Docker and use the command in the root directory: